-Crews responding to massive fire at Hammond pallet supplier Thursday evening
+Photos: Crews tackle massive fire at Hammond pallet supplier Thursday evening

 Latest Weather Blog

-Crews responding to massive fire at Hammond pallet supplier Thursday evening
+Photos: Crews tackle massive fire at Hammond pallet supplier Thursday evening

-HAMMOND - Crews are responding to a massive fire at a pallet supplier in Tangipahoa Parish, and residents are urged to avoid the area due to heavy smoke.
+HAMMOND - Crews worked to extinguish a massive fire at a pallet supplier in Tangipahoa Parish for several hours Thursday.

-The Tangipahoa Parish Sheriff's Office said MV Pallet Company on Landry Lane off Old Baton Rouge Highway was on fire as of 5 p.m.
+The Hammond Fire Department said they responded to the fire at MV Pallet Company on Landry Lane off Old Baton Rouge Highway around 4:20 p.m.
 Thursday.

+Upon arrival, crews found large stacks of pallets burning.
 Photos show flames rising above the tree line, with massive smoke clouds and hundreds of pallets on fire outside the business.

-Firefighters with the Hammond Fire Department and Livingston Parish Fire Protection District No. 2 were working to extinguish the fire around 6:20 p.m.
+Firefighters with the Hammond Fire Department worked to tackle the flames alongside crews from several other parishes and the Tangipahoa Parish Sheriff's Office.

-Authorities said citizens should avoid the area if possible while crews respond to the blaze.
+Residents were urged to avoid the area while crews tackled the blaze.

 More News